 DJ controllers with screens is a growing trend with innovations constantly flowing.
 Plus more and more people want to detach themselves from the laptop when DJing.
 But there are some interesting competitors to the RX3.
 Here are 3 other pieces of gear worth exploring.

-The Denon Prime 2 is one of the most obvious alternatives to the RX3.
-It’s a robust 2-channel controller with a touchscreen.
+The Denon Prime 4 is one of the most obvious alternatives to the RX3.
+It’s a robust controller with excellent features and offers four-channel mixing.

 Pioneer XDJ XZ Review